sefinch/sefinch.github.io/index.md

 ### 2. --Article QABot using Generative AI

-As an intern, I developed an article-grounded conversational question-answering dialogue system that ingests online FAQ documents in order to offer customer support.
-I worked on the evaluation and integration of numerous approaches to dialogue-relevant tasks into the dialogue system, including information-retrieval, hallucination-detection, and response generation, focusing on prompt-based large language model approaches.
+Article QABot is an article-grounded conversational question-answering dialogue system that ingests online FAQ documents in order to offer customer support.
+It is a modular system that incorporates numerous dialogue-relevant tasks, including information-retrieval, hallucination-detection, and response generation, and leverages prompt-based large language model approaches.

 An example prompt for response generation:
 <br>